Restorative Dentistry Arlington Heights, IL

 Restorative Dentistry FAQs

-Will insurance cover restorative dentistry treatment?
+Will insurance cover restorative dentistry treatments?

 Some comprehensive insurance plans will cover a portion of restorative dental treatment.
 Major restorative care is often in the third tier or class for dental insurance companies.
 We will work with you to determine if your insurance covers part of the treatment.